-23 Abstract
+Abstract

-The structural evidence of tephritids, notably Bactrocera albistrigata, B. 24 25 dorsalis, B. umbrosa, Zeugodacus cucurbitae, and Z. tau complex was explored using histology.
-These tephritids' male reproductive organs comprised two testes, ducts with 26 deferent ducts, seminal vesicles, and tubular exocrine glands.
-The testicular follicle was 27 28 investigated as a cyst during four stages of spermatogenesis (spermatogonium, spermatocyte, spermatid, and spermatozoa).
-Similarly, the female reproductive systems 29 30 of these fruit flies were morphologically identical, with a pair of ovaries containing seven meroistic ovariole types.
-There was also a spermatheca, two lateral oviducts, a 31 common oviduct, and a genital chamber identified.
-Tephritids have digestive systems 32 33 (foregut, midgut, and hindgut), excretory systems (malpighian tubules), neural systems, integumentary systems (cuticle and epidermis), and adipose tissue.
-These data are not 34 only significant and publicly available, but they can also be used in future studies such 35 as histopathology, ecotoxicological assays, and phylogenic characteristics.
-36
+The structural evidence of tephritids, notably Bactrocera albistrigata, B. dorsalis, B. umbrosa, Zeugodacus cucurbitae, and Z. tau complex were explored using histology.
+These tephritids' male reproductive organs comprised two testes, ducts with deferent ducts, seminal vesicles, and tubular exocrine glands.
+The testicular follicle was investigated as a cyst during four stages of spermatogenesis (spermatogonium, spermatocyte, spermatid, and spermatozoa).
+Similarly, the female reproductive systems of these fruit flies were morphologically identical, with a pair of ovaries containing seven meroistic ovariole types.
+There was also a spermatheca, two lateral oviducts, a common oviduct, and a genital chamber identified.
+Tephritids have digestive systems (foregut, midgut, and hindgut), excretory systems (malpighian tubules), neural systems, integumentary systems (cuticle and epidermis), and adipose tissue.
+These data are not only significant and publicly available, but they can also be used in future studies such as on histopathology, ecotoxicological assays, and phylogenic characteristics.

-37 Keywords: Diptera, systematic histology, tephritid fruit flies, Thailand
+Keywords: Diptera, systematic histology, tephritid fruit flies, Thailand